Oregon-State-Capstone-2019-Team-43/CapstoneWork/k-means-test_by_Tony/Readme_About_K_mean_test.txt

 	3.Open K-means-test-ipynb and run the code
 	4.Check the pictures output in output directory

+By default, I used loop to generate result of all files at input directory.
+If you only want to generate result for a certain file, please check the commented code.

 Right now I got all the result from 18 performances of V6 robot recordings.
 Each picture represent one performance.

-If you want to test it with new data, please remember to change the variable 'numOfFiles'
+If you want to test it with some new data files, please remember to change the variable 'numOfFiles'

 Special case:
 	For some reason, there are a few pauses do not have a pitch, which shows '--undefined--',